zzzprojects/learn-orm/tutorials/efcore-exceptions/exceptions-handling.md

  - You have to configure the `DbContext` by calling `UseExceptionProcessor` in the `OnConfiguring` method and handle the exceptions.
  - You can use `UniqueConstraintException`, `CannotInsertNullException`, `MaxLengthExceededException`, `NumericOverflowException`, `ReferenceConstraintException` as per your requirement.

-So first we need to update our context class as shown below.
+So first, we need to update our context class, as shown below.

 ```csharp
 public class BookStore : DbContext